FREE TOOL

 One single-serve packet = 25g protein + 5g creatine

 Get your packetsWhey: 25g protein.
 Vegan: 20g plant protein.
-Both: 5g creatine — no tub required.
+Both: 5g creatine, no tub required.

 Built for adults (18+)

-For teen nutrition, focus on balanced whole-food meals — growing bodies usually meet protein needs through food.
+For teen nutrition, focus on balanced whole-food meals.
+Growing bodies usually meet protein needs through food.
 Talk to a pediatrician or sports dietitian before adding supplements like creatine.

-Daily protein is your bodyweight (kg) × a research-backed target that shifts with how hard you train and your goal — from 0.8 g/kg for general health up to 2.2 g/kg for building muscle, and 2.3–3.1 g/kg for trained lifters cutting.
-These targets are the same for men and women — the difference in total grams comes from your bodyweight, not your sex.
+These targets are the same for men and women.
+The difference in total grams comes from your bodyweight, not your sex.
 Adults 50+ get a slightly higher floor to offset age-related anabolic resistance.
 Aim for ~0.4 g/kg per meal across 4+ meals.

 Your daily calorie estimate uses the Mifflin-St Jeor equation (sex, age, height, weight) × an activity factor, then adjusts for your goal (a moderate deficit to lose fat, a small surplus to build muscle).
-It's a starting point — adjust based on real-world results over 2–3 weeks.
+It's a starting point.
+Adjust based on real-world results over 2-3 weeks.